The Mob Psychology: Sidestep the Crowd for True Success

 Uncertain Times Call for Adaptability: A Sun Tzu Perspective

 In the ancient text The Art of War, Sun Tzu offers wisdom that transcends the battlefield and applies to the financial world.
-He writes, “Amid chaos, there is also opportunity.”
+He writes, “Amid the chaos, there is also opportunity.”
 This election presents a chaotic landscape; within it lie opportunities for investors who can adapt.

 The Psychology of the Crowd: Freud’s Warning